Ian-Blockmans/Nightmode-dotfiles/README.md

 2. Then install hyprland follow the documentation on their website or some other guide there are plenty to chose from.

-3. Install waybar and eww i recomend using aur for this.
+3. Install waybar, eww and fastfetch i recomend using aur or pacman if available for this.
 Or you can go to their github pages and follow their instructions for installing.

 4. copy the files from NMDesktop/1080p/.config to ~/.config (1440p is wip but functional)